-07/26/00 BILL HOURS .2/RWN FOR Conference with Parties.
-Added by RWN spoke with SHIRIN SCHUMACHER who said they are trying to correct the violations "one at a time" and have stopped having amplified music.
-Rather than apply for an amendment to their winery Use Permit they are waiting for the outcome of public hearings being held in conjunction with the proposed winery in Bonny Doon that also wants to have weddings and public events.
-07/25/00 = EFFECTIVE DATE FOR HOURS WORKED spoke with owner John Schumacher on or about 11/17/00 and advised him that \blacksquare was drafting him a letter advising that an ammended Use Permit is needed because he now trucks in the grapes for crushing.
+07/26/00 BILL HOURS 2/RWN FOR Conference (with Parties, Added by RWN spoke with owner John Schumacher on or about 11/17/00 and advised him that I was drafting him a letter advising that an ammended Use Permit is needed because he now trucks in the grapes for crushing.
 11/17/00 = EFFECTIVE DATE FOR HOURS WORKED

 11/06/00 The Status Code was Recorded Red Tag.
 Added by DL Met with gleda hill and nieuwstad. hill concluded that operation is substantially in violation of use permit. nieuwstad to prepare response memo to almquist and prepare case for referral to hearing officer.
-DLaughlin mailed letter to owner advising that an ammended Use Permit is required
+DLaughlin mailed letter to owner advising that an ammended Use Permit is required 12/26/00 BILL HOURS 2.5/RWN FOR Complaint Investigation.
+Adden by RWN prepared Admin Hearing referral,...

 12/26/00 BILL HOURS .2/RWN FOR Phone Calls.
-Added by RMN
+Added by RWN

-12/26/00 BILL HOURS .75/RWN FOR Sent Letter.
+12/26/00 BILL HOURS 75/RWN OR Sent Letter.
 Added by RWN